liquiidio/UnityPluginSuiteGitbook/custom/installation.md

 This package can be included into your project by either:

 1. Installing the package via Unity's Package Manager (UPM) in the editor (recommended).
 2. Importing the .unitypackage which you can download [here](https://github.com/liquiidio/AnchorLinkSharp-Private/releases/latest/download/io.liquiid.anchorlinksharp.unitypackage).
-(TODO!
-Get final URL)
-3. Manually add the files from the repo.
 4. Installing it via NuGet. (for Standard .NET users)

 **Dependencies**